Explore Other Industries

 MD, International Gemological Institute-India

-India has substantial reserves of gold, diamond, ruby and other gemstones.
-The gems and jewellery sector has been playing a very important role in the Indian economy and contributes about six–seven per cent to the country's gross domestic product (GDP), apart from large scale employment generations and foreign exchange earnings (FEE).
-Sensing its immense potential, the Government of India has declared the sector as a thrust area for export promotion.
-In FY 2013–14, the Indian gems and jewellery sector contributed US$ 34,746.90 million to India's FEE.
+India has large reserves of gold, diamond and other gemstones.
+The gems and jewellery sector has been contributing majorly to the country's foreign exchange earnings (FEEs).
+Sensing the potential, the Government of India has deemed the sector as a thrust area for export promotion.
+In FY 14, the Indian gems and jewellery industry has contributed US$ 34,746.90 million to India's FEEs.

-FY 2013–14 saw an increase of 12.65 per cent in export of cut and polished diamonds with the segment reaching US$ 19,635 million.
-The industry also saw an increase of 11.98 per cent in imports of rough diamonds with figures of US$ 16,716 million, suggesting a growth in cutting, polishing and other manufacturing activities in the country.
+FY14 witnessed an increase of 12.65 per cent in export of cut and polished diamonds with the segment touching US$ 19,635 million.
+The industry also saw an increase of 11.98 per cent in imports of rough diamonds with figures of US$ 16,716 million, signifying a growth in cutting, polishing and other manufacturing activities in India.

-Titan’s jewellery division has opened India’s first karigar (artisan) centre for jewellery manufacturing in Hosur, Tamil Nadu.
-The centre is indicative of the company’s effort to better the lives of karigars from across the country.
-The karigars will craft hand-made gold jewellery for the division.
+Titan's jewellery division has opened India's first karigar (artisan) centre for jewellery manufacturing in Hosur, Tamil Nadu.
+The centre, which is indicative of Titan's efforts to improve the lives of karigars from across the country, will have karigars who will craft hand-made gold jewellery for the division.

-In its first gold mine venture, NMDC, India’s largest iron ore miner, plans to set up a pilot plant in Tanzania to process gold at an investment of around Rs 50 crore (US$ 8.29 million).
-In February 2012, Tanzania had granted NMDC four gold mining leases for an area of 38.83 square kilometre (sq km) up to a period of 10 years.
+In its first gold mine venture, NMDC Ltd, India's biggest iron ore miner, plans to set up a pilot plant in Tanzania to process gold at an investment of about Rs 50 crore (US$ 8.27 million).
+In February 2012, Tanzania had granted NMDC four gold mining leases for an area of 38.83 sq km for a period of 10 years.